mowinckel107/teaching_git/git notes.md

 # Often used Git commands
+These are in an order so if you read from top to bottom you get all the info you need and will learn of the commands in the order where they are most useful

 ## git init
 to turn a project into a git repository:
 Have your shell in the projects root folder and use: